krishichawda/FST-Attention/README.md

 ## Fused Sparse Tree (FST) Attention — Triton Kernel

 This project implements Fused Sparse Tree (FST) Attention as a custom Triton kernel for NVIDIA GPUs.
 It accelerates attention by loading only shared ancestors and leaf nodes per query in a tree structure, optionally combining with a fully shared KV prefix.
-The repo also includes a simple correctness test against dense masked attention and a performance benchmark comparing with FlashAttention-2 (optional).
+The repo also includes a simple correctness test against dense masked attention and a performance benchmark comparing with FlashAttention-2.

 ### Features
 - FST attention forward kernel written in Triton